 You’ve got to keep your eye on the ball.
 And that’s not easy.
 If you think too hard about the big picture, it’s easy to get lost in the Dark Forest, or just feel so overwhelmed that it’s hard to even get started.

-And how do you feel that pull?
+And how do you resist that pull?
 By moving closer to your goal, regularly.
 And that happens via focus.
 Not just in a hell-yeah way, but in a “If I concentrate on this one task for 20 minutes, I can achieve this today.”
 That focus creates the beautiful feeling of being on a path to finishing, and that feeling is what keeps your eyes on the prize.
+That’s the power of know when to say no.

 All that said, it’s important to know if a given project is HELL YEAH for you.

-If it’s not exciting, if it will not lead where you want to go, or if it will not pay necessary bills, that’s a no. A definite no.
+If it’s not exciting, if it will not lead where you want to go, or if it will not pay necessary bills, that’s when you say no. A definite no.

 You get to define the criteria by which you decide, but you’ve got to figure out the criteria around how to choose what to do: WHY are you doing the thing?
 I see friends and colleagues all the time struggling with massive projects that basically they’ve forgotten why they’re even working on, or taking on things that are way too large for their purpose.
 And if it’s a no, even if it’s something you’d love to do, and it’s sitting there tempting you, you’ve got to avoid it, totally.
 Avoid.
 Avoid.
 Really.
 Avoid.